ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/API Guide.md

 ### API 1
 **Subscriber Configuration**
-Below example configures subscriber 208014567891209 in the SD-Core.
+Below example configures subscriber 208014567891209 in the IOSMCN-Core.
 You can any number of subscribers using these APIs.
-SD-Core takes care of configuring Network Function responsible for authentication with the below details.
+IOSMCN-Core takes care of configuring Network Function responsible for authentication with the below details.

 - Post:
   URL: `http://<config-service-name-or-ip>:<port>/api/subscriber/<imsi-xxx>`